Denali Science School

 Logistics

-We best serve groups of 20-30 students with an adult-to-student ratio of 1:6.
+The optimal group size is 20-30 students with an adult-to-student ratio of 1:6.
+The maximum group size is 30 students and 6 adults unless an exception is granted.
 We encourage teachers to work together to combine or divide classes as necessary to meet this requirement before registering.
-If you are unable to find a partner class, the Denali Education Team may combine smaller groups in order to serve as many students as possible.

-In 2023, instruction, equipment, and sleeping quarters are offered free of charge to participating school groups.
-Students, teachers, and chaperones bring sleeping bags and mats to sleep in MSLC classrooms.
+• Lodging: Students, teachers and chaperones bring sleeping bags and mats to sleep in the MSLC classrooms.

-In 2023, school groups are not responsible for on-site food service costs thanks to donations by park partners Doyon-Aramark Joint Venture and Alaska Geographic.
+• Food: In 2024, school groups are not responsible for on-site food service costs thanks to donations by park partners Doyon-Aramark Joint Venture and Alaska Geographic.
 It is important to us that on-site food service costs are not a barrier to attending Denali Science School, and we are grateful to both organizations for supporting students.

 Park footer